DariuszWietecha/stock-ticker/README.md

 | ca | Change Amount | The difference in price from the previous day's close. |

 ## Implementation details

 API and feeder were implemented as separate services to increase the reliability of the first.

 API use Redis database and cache `Get ticker data for required securities` endpoint for 1000 milliseconds to be able to handle a big load.

-The API hold on 1100 `stock-ticker-100.herokuapp.com/tickers/AAPL/GM/INTC/MSFT/NKE/NVDA/TSLA` requests per second for 1 min with 0.0 % err rate and 310 ms avg resp - [details of the test](https://bit.ly/2WUsu2O).
+The API holded on 1100 `stock-ticker-100.herokuapp.com/tickers/AAPL/GM/INTC/MSFT/NKE/NVDA/TSLA` requests per second for 1 min with 0.0 % err rate and 310 ms avg resp - [details of the test](https://bit.ly/2WUsu2O).

 Source of real US stocks trade data is [Finnhub API](https://finnhub.io/).